Prag8855/aab/content/guides/an-honest-review-of-n26.md

 ## Conclusion

 **Would I recommend N26?
 Yes.** I use N26 as my only bank account since 2016.
-I travelled all over the world with my N26 MasterCard.
+I travelled all over the world with my N26 Mastercard.
 I am happy with them, and that's why I didn't switch to another bank.
 Many of my friends also use N26, and they are also happy with it.

 N26 has different account types.
 I use the free account.
 Since I opened my account a long time ago, I have better conditions.
 The current free account is more limited, but still very good.